-In collaboration with UC Santa Barbara, Humanists@Work (HumWork) is hosting a partner summit to convene key stakeholders—including national associations and funders, graduate students, faculty mentors, career center professionals, and professional organizers—to reflect on best practices for supporting the professionalization of humanities PhDs.
+In collaboration with UC Santa Barbara, Humanists@Work (HumWork) hosted a partner summit to convene key stakeholders—including national associations and funders, graduate students, faculty mentors, career center professionals, and professional organizers—to reflect on best practices for supporting the professionalization of humanities PhDs.
 Unlike past workshops, which have focused on a combination of skill-based sessions and community-building conversations for graduate students, this Partner Summit will:

 - Examine the specific needs and concerns humanities PhDs have regarding professionalization with an eye towards how programs can design activities with these best practices in mind.